DevCycleHQ/devcycle-docs/docs/introduction/quickstart.md

 ---

-## Implement the DevCycle SDK
+## Step 3.
+Implement the DevCycle SDK

-Now that you have a Maintenance Mode Feature created, its time to install the SDK and implement your first Variable:
+With a Maintenance Mode Feature created over on the DevCycle platform, its time to install the SDK and implement the actual maintenance mode logic in the React application:

 **1. Install the DevCycle SDK via the relevant dependency manager.**